exograph/exograph/docs/docs/postgres/access-control.md

 }
 ```

-Such an arrangement is helpful to avoid unnecessary mutations in the API.
+Such an arrangement is helpful to avoid unnecessary queries or mutations in the API.

 ## Access Control as Invariants